xu13/CarND-Path-Planning-Project/README.md

 ```

 I check the surrounding vehicle states (namely the states of front car on the same lane, front/rear cars on the left/right lane) to determine the next state.
 When there is no vehicle ahead of me in the same lane, I just keep the speed a bit under the `SPEED_LIMIT`.
 If there is a leading vehicle within 30 meters, I follow that car.
 At the mean time, I check if there is enough gap in the adjacent lane, I change lane.
 After changing lane, I set the mode back to `VELOCITY_KEEPING`.

+### Future Improvement

+The implemented state machine and trajectory generation are relatively simple.
+The following items can be considered for further improvement:

+- Planning for low speed trajectories.
+When the speed of the vehicle is low, the longitudinal and lateral motion cannot be planned individually anymore, neglecting the non-holonomic property.
+Thus, as suggested in Werling et al., we can consider d as a function of s.

+- Multiple trajectories can be generated based on slightly different s_end, d_end, and T for different cases.
+A cost function can be defined to select the best one.
+This would be necessary when the scenario is more complicated.

+- The behavior planner can be separated to another process using methods introduced in the class.

+- Better prediction model can be used to improve the prediction performance.

 ---